ShreyaOswal21/storytelling-with-data/final-project-part3.md

 ![finalversion](sleepcycle-resized.png)

-- I also changed the graph for effect of coffee consumption on time taken to fall asleep with focus on each element as users scroll.
+- I also changed the graph for effect of coffee consumption on time taken to fall asleep with focus on each element as users scroll
 ![image](placebo.jpeg)

 - Added statistics for the effect of screen time on sleep efficiency and time taken to fall asleep.